KaiqueS/KaiqueS.github.io/index.md

 Self-proclaimed Computational Social Scientist.
 Actually, a Politologist.

 Casual and academic posts about Politics, Computer Science, and Mathematics.
+Some posts about softwares that may be being developed.

+Hope you all enjoy!

 Text can be **bold**, _italic_, or ~~strikethrough~~.